hudsondan/tcr-scapes/README.md

 https://www.drive5.com/muscle/manual/install.html

+## Acknowledgements

+Many of the model implementations in this framework have been adapted from https://github.com/svalkiers/clusTCR

 ## Help

 For issues with installation or running the package, please raise an issue on GitHub at https://github.com/hudsondan/ClustOx.git
-For anything else, contact dan.hudson@dtc.ox.ac.uk
+For anything else, please contact dan.hudson@dtc.ox.ac.uk